Chicago Bears vs. New York Giants NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Chicago has combined with its opponents to score more than 37.5 points in nine of 15 games this season.
+- Chicago has combined with its opponents to score more than 37 points in 10 of 15 games this season.

+- New York's games have gone over 37 points in 10 of 15 chances this season.

+- The two teams combine to average 34.2 points per game, 2.8 less than the total in this contest.

-- The 45.3 PPG average total in Giants games this season is 7.8 points more than this game's over/under.
+- The 37-point total for this game is 8.3 points below the 45.3 points per game average total in Giants games this season.

 Bears stats and trends